flyingL123/flyingL123.github.io/_posts/2016-02-18-google-trusted-stores-bigcommerce-without-enterprise.markdown

 The code samples above are using PHP and Laravel, but the concepts apply to any language and framework.
 This strategy has been working for our store for over a year now.
 We're able to avoid paying Bigcommerce for an enterprise account, but still successfully integrate Google Trusted Stores.

+## Additional Notes

-Please note that this strategy will increase the page load time for your confirmation page.
+* This strategy will increase the page load time for your confirmation page.
 However, this is a tradeoff we are willing to live with.
 A customer has reached the order confirmation page because they've already made a purchase.
-At this point in the customer experience we are willing to live with a few extra milliseconds of page load time in order to integrate Google Trusted Stores.
+At this point in the customer experience we are willing to accept a few extra milliseconds of page load time in order to integrate Google Trusted Stores.

+* Bigcommerce has recently rolled out a new theme engine called [Stencil](https://stencil.bigcommerce.com/).
+I haven't looked into this new system much yet, but it appears that it might be more flexible as far as what variables are available to developers on each page.
+Hopefully this includes the order-specific variables needed to integrate Google Trusted Stores.
+If that is the case, this workaround will no longer be necessary.